John Clayton confirms he is out at ESPN, will continue with local radio show

 Longtime Seahawks/NFL beat reporter John Clayton has been laid off by ESPN but will continue with his daily radio show on ESPN 710 Seattle.

-ESPN laid off 100 employees last month and Clayton was part of that group, though the news did not become revealed until Wednesday.
+ESPN laid off 100 employees last month in a cost-cutting measure and Clayton was part of that group, though the news did not become revealed until Wednesday.

 Clayton Tweeted the news himself and also talked about it leading off his regular 10 a.m. show on ESPN 710 Seattle calling it “a sad day but an interesting day.”